 It is recognized that certain circumstances may arise in the employee's personal or family life which may require his/her absence from the University for a limited period of time.
-Notification of such absence shall be made before departure, whenever possible, to the appropriate dean or University Librarian who may authorize leave with pay.
+Notification of such absence shall be made before departure, whenever possible, to the appropriate Dean or University Librarian who may authorize leave with pay.
 Normally such leave shall not exceed five (5) working days.
-Such authorization shall not be unreasonably withheld.
+The Dean or University Librarian may, in exceptional circumstances, extend this period.